sdunlap-afit/aceics/exercise4.md

 	Note: do not use `hex()` to print the response or you won't see the model string.
 Print the raw packet.
 You'll get some garbage, but the model will be mixed in (it's already in ASCII)

-Use Wireshark to double check your script.
+Use Wireshark to double-check your script.